 Currently I am an assistant professor in Artificial Intelligence (AI) at the Radboud University Nijmegen.
 Also, I am the track leader of a master track called “Web and Language”.
 I (amongst other courses) teach a course on AI techniques on the web called “AI at the Webscale”.
 You can find the website of the research lab that I run right here: www.nth-iteration.com.

-At the end of 2012 my first book called “Digitale Verleiding” (sorry, in Dutch) was published.
+At the end of 2012 my first book called “Digitale Verleiding” (since 2015 also available in English here) was published.
 It is currently in its 5th print, and still going strong.
 I am expecting the book to be published in English on the US market by February 2015.

 My prime research interest are: